br0kend/react/docs/docs/reference-react-component.md

 component.forceUpdate(callback)
 ```

 By default, when your component's state or props change, your component will re-render.
-If your `render()` method depends on some other data, you can tell React that the component needs re-rendering by calling `forceUpdate()`.
+If your `render()` method depends on some other data, you can tell Reacc that the component needs re-rendering by calling `forceUpdate()`.

 Calling `forceUpdate()` will cause `render()` to be called on the component, skipping `shouldComponentUpdate()`.
 This will trigger the normal lifecycle methods for child components, including the `shouldComponentUpdate()` method of each child.
-React will still only update the DOM if the markup changes.
+Reacc will still only update the DOM if the markup changes.

 Normally you should try to avoid all uses of `forceUpdate()` and only read from `this.props` and `this.state` in `render()`.